Astory-Vika/ml_projects/student portal/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE] file for more information.

 We hope this platform enhances your learning and teaching experience.
-For any questions or support, please contact our team at [viktoriia@astafievai.com](mailto:viktoriia@astafievai.com).
+For any questions or support, please contact [viktoriia@astafievai.com](mailto:viktoriia@astafievai.com).
 Happy learning!